lyonbros/composer.js/docs/collection.md

 This is in contrast to many other MVC frameworks where a model is only allowed to exist in one collection.

+Collections will also forward various events from the contained models (triggering the events that happen to the models on itself), which allows for monitoring a group of models all together.

 ## Events

 Collections have a number of built-in events you can tie into: